jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 * pop - removes the last item in the list
 * remove - removes the first occurrence of a given item in the list
 * reverse - does this reverse the list?
-* sort - does this sort the elements in the list?
+* sort - does this sort the items in the list?

 You can add tests for these :doc:`methods </functions/functions>` to find out what they do or `read more about lists <https://docs.python.org/3/tutorial/datastructures.html?highlight=list%20remove#more-on-lists>`_